dev-aniebiet/airbnb-clone-project/README.md

 * **User Authentication:** This allows registered users to gain access to the platform.
 It ensures that the user is who they say they are by providing their login details.
 * **User Authorization:** This permits the user access to certain endpoints based on their role.
 It protects the user data and provides a secure way of payment.
 * **Rate Limiting:** This prevents abuse of an endpoint due to multiple requests.
 It protects the database from being overworked.

+## CI/CD Pipeline
+A CI/CD pipeline is an automated process utilized by software development teams to streamline the creation, testing and deployment of applications.
+"CI" represents continuous integration, where developers frequently merge code changes into a central repository, allowing early detection of issues.
+"CD" refers to continuous deployment or continuous delivery, which automates the application's release to its intended environment, ensuring that it is readily available to users.
+This pipeline is vital for teams aiming to improve software quality and speed up delivery through regular, reliable updates.

+### Tools used for CI/CD
+* GitHub Actions
+* Jenkins
+* Docker
+* Kubernetes
+* CircleCI
+* Travis CI
+* AWS CodePipeline
+* Bamboo